Skip to content

 Does Sitting near your Manager Improve Engagement?

-Again, not in a consistent way.
+No. At least not in a consistent way.

 Once we account for organizational and demographic differences, manager proximity does not consistently improve engagement.
 In some cases, the pattern even moves in the opposite direction.